 Though it’s no longer a movie theater, the sign for the old Americana Movie Theater still stands.
 Today, it’s the Yarborough branch of the Austin Public Library at 2200 Hancock Drive.

-Top Notch (locate at 7525 N. Burnet Road) is the locale where Matthew McConaughey first utters that infamous phrase.
+Top Notch (located at 7525 N. Burnet Road) is the locale where Matthew McConaughey first utters that infamous phrase.
+You know the one.
 It’s also where Jules works in Varsity Blues.

-The auto shop where O’Bannion gets his payback paint bath is Rick’s Auto Machine Shop, located at 821 Brentwood Street.
+The auto shop where O’Bannion gets his payback paint bath is Rick’s Auto Machine Shop, which is located at 821 Brentwood Street.
+While there, be sure to pop inside and see the Soul Pole on display.

-All photos in this post were taken in 2020.
+All photos in this post snapped in 2023.